jacquespillet/jacquespillet.github.io/Engine.md

 ### Toy Engine

 In order to gain some expertise on real time rendering techniques and algorithms, as a hobby project I developped this thing.

 Not sure how to call it as it's has no true purpose.

 I guess playground is the word.

 The interface is built with Qt, and the rendering part is done with openGL.

-I kind of stopped its development these days because of time constraints.
+I kind of stopped the development last year because of time constraints.

 I'm considering adding support for a vulkan back end when I have some time.

 In terms of actual algorithms and techniques, I also have tons of ideas of stuff I want to add.

-I also started developping an offline path tracer as part of the software.
+I had also started developping an offline path tracer as part of the software.

 The source code is in that repo : https://github.com/jacquespillet/KikooRenderer